seanmorley15/PY-Sim/README.md

+> ⚠️ **Work in Progress & Frequent Crashes**
+>
+> **Attention:** This physics simulation project is a work in progress and may encounter frequent crashes or unexpected behavior.
+Please exercise caution while running the simulation as it's currently unstable.
+Your patience and feedback are greatly appreciated as we continue to improve its stability and performance.

 # Physics Simulation

 This is a simple physics simulation program that demonstrates bouncing balls within a tkinter-based graphical user interface.